morvencao/notes/Istio/setup-istio-multicluster-with-submariner.md

 istio-ingressgateway-565bd54476-jb84z.istio-system     SYNCED     SYNCED     SYNCED     NOT SENT     istiod-6765d8c666-mlcrc     1.10.0
 ```

-5. Verify the installation
+5. Verify the installation:

-Following the [guide](https://istio.io/latest/docs/setup/install/multicluster/verify/) to verify that the istio multicluster installation is working properly.
+Follow this [guide](https://istio.io/latest/docs/setup/install/multicluster/verify/) to verify that the istio multicluster installation is working properly.

-Make sure the application pods are connected to the istiod its own primary cluster:
+Make sure the application pods are connected to the istiod in their own primary cluster:

 ```
 $ istioctl --kubeconfig=cluster1/auth/kubeconfig proxy-status